UK-Africa trade: What will Brexit change? | DW | 18.01.2021

 That's because they are primarily so-called rollover agreements — that is, they simply transfer the conditions in the EU deals into bilateral agreements between the UK and the African nation, or blocs.

-The members of the Southern African Customs Union (SACU) — which includes Botswana, Eswatini, Lesotho, Namibia and South Africa, along with Mozambique — have signed one such agreement.
+The members of the Southern African Customs Union (SACU) — which includes Botswana, Eswatini (formerly known as Swaziland), Lesotho, Namibia and South Africa, along with Mozambique — have signed one such agreement.

 A similar deal was rolled over for Ivory Coast and Cameroon, as well as for the Eastern and Southern Africa bloc, covering Madagascar, Mauritius, Seychelles and Zimbabwe.